chrisidakwo/EFLInventory-V2/readme.md

 or run the `database.sql` script.

 If you're gonna be running the SQL script, please ensure to look through it before running.
 It's not a harmful script, but just be sure.
 The `database.sql` file is located within the `bootstrap` directory.
-In there you'll also find a `config.app.php` file.
-Rename it to `app.php`, update the necessary details and move it to the `config` directory
 <p>
 Manager login details:
 <br>Username: chrisidakwo